 Increased outdoor learning through forest school and cross curricular orienteering.
 Provide meaningful support to parents who need Social Emotional and wellbeing provision School leaders provide support for identified parents and can refer parents to appropriate services.
-Parents report positive influence of wellbeing support - MHST drop in sessions/school nurse.
-Early Help referrals Pupils who are both identified as Pupil Premium and has having SEND Needs have opportunities to reach their potential.
-1, 2,3, 4 All leaders are leaders of SEND All teachers are teacher of SEND Pupils have consistent timetables access to QFT, meaningful and measurable interventions and specific SEND support to facilitate their progress towards achieving their potential overtime.
+2 Parents report positive influence of wellbeing support - MHST drop in sessions/school nurse.
+Early Help referrals

+Dupile who are both identified as Duril Pupils who are both identified as Pupil Premium and as baying SEND Needs All leaders are leaders of SEND Commented [1G1]: Corrected from "has" Premium and as having SEND Needs have opportunities to reach their potential.
+1, 2,3, 4 All teachers are teacher of SEND Pupils have consistent timetabled access to QFT, meaningful and measurable interventions and specific SEND support to facilitate their progress towards achieving their potential overtime.
 SENDco and mental health lead provides support for identified pupils.
 Robust systems of Assess, Plan, Do & Review (APDR) are in place in accordance with the SEND Code of Practice to support pupils to ensure pupils achieve exceptionally well.
 Updated every 7 weeks.
-External agency support i.e. AIT package Staff CPD - Early years autism and primary autism Termly governor reports highlight attainment, intervention progress and clear next steps.
+External agency support i.e. AIT package Staff CPD - Early years autism Commented [JG1]: Corrected from "has" Staff CPD - Early years autism and primary autism Termly governor reports highlight attainment, intervention progress and clear next steps.
 Adapted termly intervention timetables help all children to achieve - scaffolding learning.
 Pupils access wider opportunities and curriculum enhancements with the necessary support and resources to be ready to learn.
 3, 4 Effective systems are in place to ensure pupils access to wider opportunities and curriculum enhancement.
-This includes a subsidy towards trips and extracurricular provision.
-Increase the number of available trips on a 2-year progressive school cycle.
+This includes a subsidy towards trips and extra- curricular provision.
+Increase the number of available trips on a 2- year progressive school cycle.
 Residential for Year 1/2 to be added as well as Y3/4.
 A culture of support and solution focused practice is embedded.
 School club data shows high % of PP children in attendance as there is a daily lunchtime option.
-Sensory resources/additional reading/phonics texts/technology Increase parental engagement and home-school learning/partnership opportunities.
-School workshops are targeted to support PP families and home learning is personalised to support families and speed up progress.
+Sensory resources/additional reading/phonics texts/technology

+Increase parental engagement and School workshops are targeted to home-school learning/partnership support PP families and home opportunities. learning is personalised to support 3 families and speed up progress.
 Pupils attendance is in line or above national expectations - 1,2,3,4,5, There is no gap between pupil premium and non-pupil premium pupils in school attendance.
 There is a relentless focus on improving attendance with robust systems in place to support this.
 Attendance awards occur weekly, termly and annually.
 New attendance policy in place (Dec 2024) EWO annual audit and support.
-1